 It is not just possible, it’s absolutely happening.
 With short news cycles and social media, it’s a constant message of fear and it puts us right back into fight or flight mode.
 All this energy and information comes at us at an outrageous pace.
 It’s important to set boundaries around what you allow yourself to take in terms of media and from the people you communicate with.

 Some people talk about the pandemic nonstop to regulate their own nervous system.
 There’s a sense of, if I talk about it, I will feel better.
-I’d encourage people to set boundaries and confide in trusted friends to talk about how you’re truly feeling.
+I’d encourage people to set boundaries and confide in trusted friends to talk about how they’re truly feeling.
 Limit intake.
 Figure out what self-care looks like for you.

 What is energetic and healing for you?
 Healing activities are things like physical exercise, meditation, or mindfulness practices.